kyambuthia/bare-plain-vanilla-blog/README.md

 ## Bare, Vanilla, Plain Blog
-a simple blog using bare html, vanilla javascript and plain css
+a simple blog using bare html, vanilla javascript and plain css plus a simple go static file server.

-no JS frameworks, no CSS libraries just hardcore HTML as the founding fathers intended. this is a learning adventure.
+no JS frameworks, no CSS libraries just hardcore HTML. this is a learning adventure.